 - To see if there was any issue we may need to be concerned about for Sienna and her kidney.

 - In hopes they could figure out the underlying cause of Cameron’s encephalitis.
-For closure purposes, but also in case it was anything we needed to be worried about for our two girls.
+For closure purposes, but also in case it was anything we needed to be worried about for our daughters.

 Fast Forward To May